infinitered/cdq/README.md

 while using RubyMotion.
 It uses a data model file, which you can generate in XCode, or you can use [ruby-xcdm](https://github.com/infinitered/ruby-xcdm).
 CDQ aims to streamline the process of getting you up and running Core Data, while avoiding too much abstraction or method pollution on top of the SDK.
+While it borrows many ideas from ActiveRecord (especially AREL), it is designed to harmonize with Core Data's ways of doing things first.

 CDQ began its life as a fork of [MotionData](https://github.com/alloy/MotionData), but it became obvious I